kobinabrandon/kobinabrandon/README.md

    -  deploying an exchange rate prediction service as a REST API.
 I'm learning about FastAPI for this reason.

 ### Current Learning Objectives
-- Achieve "intermediate" proficiency (whatever that means) with Pytorch.
-I already know some Tensorflow, but I've decided to switch to Pytorch.
+- Achieve "intermediate" proficiency (whatever that means) in Pytorch.
+I already know some Tensorflow, but I've decided to switch libraries.
 - Learn about some of the more advanced neural network architectures, such as GANs and transformers, and use them to make cool stuff.
 - Learn about model deployment on AWS and GCP.
 - Start reading deep learning papers for fun.